-In December 2004, the train operator, ONE, introduced an hourly service from Ipswich to Cambridge to reflect the increasing strategic importance of this important rail corridor.
+In December 2004 an hourly service from Ipswich to Cambridge was introduced, reflecting the increasing strategic importance of this important rail corridor.

 The railway for East West Rail services east of Cambridge to East Anglia and the east coast ports is also being reviewed as part of the work being undertaken by Network Rail to identify how the rail infrastructure may best deliver the train services that will unlock the greatest potential benefits.

 Prime Minister Announces East West Rail Study to be Widened